 Does your family love the idea of camping, but maybe the idea of “roughing” it in the great outdoors doesn’t sound so appealing?
 The Ranch at Bandy Canyon offers the perfect solution.
 Located in the heart of San Pasqual Valley, this rustic retreat allows you to enjoy all the comforts of home, yet be completely surrounded by nature.
 The Ranch offers everything from horseback trail rides to swimming, hiking, biking and more.
 And with cozy cabins and local wineries right outside your door, what are you waiting for?

 Insider Dirt: As for meals, since there is no on-site restaurant, you’ll want to bring plenty of snacks, drinks and easy-to-make meals that don’t require a stove.
-There’s a mini-fridge, microwave, toaster and coffee maker in your cabin, as well as BBQ grills available near the pool for anyone to use.
+There’s a kitchenette in your cabin, as well as BBQ grills available near the pool for anyone to use.
 The office can also coordinate dinner delivery from a local restaurant or guide you in the right direction if you’d like to dine out.

 The Ranch at Bandy Canyon

 This is a beautiful beachside spot for camping with views of the ocean on the west side.
 Each large site offers a fire pit with a grill grate and a picnic table.
 There is a campground store where you can pick up just about anything you need: RV supplies, boogie boards, firewood and fishing gear.
 Our fave part: the stairway that leads straight to the beach!
 For more beach campsites in San Diego click here.

 Insider Dirt: All wood burning fires are prohibited where established fire rings are not provided.
 Propane fire pits or butane burners are permitted.